SkyLundy/plates-for-processwire/README.md

 <!-- Template markup and output below -->
 ```

-A good example of accessing the parent Plates template outside of the template itself is when inside the scope of blocks in [RockPageBuilder](https://www.baumrock.com/en/processwire/modules/rockpagebuilder/).
+A good example of accessing the parent Plates template elsewhere is inside Blocks when using [RockPageBuilder](https://www.baumrock.com/en/processwire/modules/rockpagebuilder/).

 ## Custom Functions & Extensions